SELISEdigitalplatforms/gotenberg/README.md

         src: url('AvenirNextLTPro-Regular.otf?base64, <base64_font_data>') format('opentype');
        }
    ```
-      2.Use `goten_static_asset_path` to generates a URL or path to the static version of the asset, typically in its original form without any modifications from the build process.
-It points to the location of the raw, uncompiled version of the font files.
+      2.Use `goten_static_asset_path` to generates a URL or path to the static version of the fonts, typically in its original form without any modifications from the build process.
    ```html
       Example:
       goten_static_asset_path('AvenirNextLTPro-Regular.otf'),